ewendel/elm-workshop/README.md

 3. Install `elm-format`.
 This is a really crucial tool to make your learning experience more enjoyable. ([github.com/avh4/elm-format#for-elm-018]())

-4. At the time of writing, Atom has the best Elm addons around, namely [Elmjutsu](https://atom.io/packages/elmjutsu).
+4. Atom has the best Elme addons around, namely [Elmjutsu](https://atom.io/packages/elmjutsu).
 You really should install it if you're on Atom, or perhaps consider Atom for your Elm career.

-If not, please at least do step one, two and three.

 Before we begin, start your local application enviroment with `npm start` in the root folder.
 This should open a new browser window with `localhost:3000`.